 You will have your kids approximately 30% of the time.
 Every other weekend and one day on the off weeks.

-She’s going to get the house and a nice child support check from you until each of your kids turns 18.
+She’s going to get the house and child support check from you until each of your kids turns 18 (and then finishes the school year).

 The deck is stacked against dads.
 And once the dust settles from the divorce decisions and getting the decree in place, you’re going to have to look for shelter, outside the home you once knew, with a significantly reduced paycheck.
 My ex-wife gets $1,300 per month for our two kids, AND I pay the health insurance for both of them, adding another $400 – $600 per month.
 So take that $2,000 out of your take-home pay, because it’s taken AFTER taxes, and then see what you have remaining for rent.
 How does a crappy apartment sound to you?
 While your wife and kids get to keep on living in the style they have become accustomed to.